incalog/Datalog-IR/README.md

 ## Publications
 IncA is a research project, and its various features have been documented in the following publications:
+* **Functional Programming with Datalog**, André Pacak andSebastian Erdweg In *Proceedings of European Conference on Object-Oriented Programming (ECOOP)*.
+2022. [[pdf]](https://www.pl.informatik.uni-mainz.de/files/2022/06/functional-datalog.pdf)

-* **Incremental Whole-Program Analysis in Datalog**, Tamás Szabó, Sebastian Erdweg, and Gábor Bergmann In *Proceedings of Conference on Programming Languages Design and Implementation (PLDI)*, 2021. [[pdf]](https://www.pl.informatik.uni-mainz.de/files/2021/06/inca-whole-program.pdf)
+* **Incremental Whole-Program Analysis in Datalog**, Tamás Szabó, Sebastian Erdweg, and Gábor Bergmann.
+  In *Proceedings of Conference on Programming Languages Design and Implementation (PLDI)*, 2021. [[pdf]](https://www.pl.informatik.uni-mainz.de/files/2021/06/inca-whole-program.pdf)

 * **Concise, Type-Safe, and Efficient Structural Diffing**, Sebastian Erdweg, Tamás Szabó, and André Pacak.